dxyz773/dxyz773/README.md

-## About me:

 ![magic](https://media.giphy.com/media/auA7QtdqknAHjSVoFG/giphy.gif)
 ![fire](https://user-images.githubusercontent.com/74038190/213866269-5d00981c-7c98-46d7-8a8e-16f462f15227.gif)

+---
+# About me:

-Hello!
+#### Hello!
 My name is Demitry [‘dem-a-tree'].
 I also go by DXYZ.
 I am a Full-Stack Software Developer and dedicated lifelong learner.

 - 🎬 My previous career was in the Entertainment industry as an Actor
 - 🪴 Currently working on a houseplant e-commerce web application.
 - 👩🏾‍💻 Next on my list to learn is Gatsby JS and GraphQL
-- 🗝️ A fun fact about meI have a weird knack for cracking combination codes
+- 🗝️ A fun fact about me is that I have a weird knack for cracking combination codes
 - 🎤 When I’m not coding, you will find me drinking iced coffee, singing at karaoke, eating dumplings, watering plants, or obsessing over an adorable kitty 🐈‍⬛

 ----